Pop a 3rd party web page from the Contact Center Agent Client or the Java Desktop Client.

 Pop the Screen when: This is the condition of when to pop an agent’s screen.

 Target URL: This is the base URL of the pop.
 The user will see this URL on their screen when the condition is met.

 Embedded (Agent Client) - This will pop within the CCAC (Contact Center Agent Client) and act like a new active media.

 External (New Window) - This will pop open a new tab to show the data.
 It will not act like a new active media in CCAC.

 URL Parameters: These are optional parameters that can be included with the request.
 These parameters can include call data from the call that meets the condition.
 Available values for the parameters include:

 <Account Codes>: A list of account codes.
 Comma-delimited.
 E.g., 1001,1002,1003

-<Agent>: The agent associated with the last event on the call.
+<Agent>: The agent associated with the call or chat that triggers the pop.

 <Call Direction>: The call direction.
 Options are